As

 The transition from

-July to August sees an average high-temperature of a still extremely hot 42.4°C (108.3°F), indicating a minor variance from the prior month.
-Dhahran records a marked daily temperature contrast, with an average low-temperature of 28.7°C (83.7°F) during the nights of August.
+July to August sees an average high-temperature of a still scorching 42.4°C (108.3°F), indicating a minor variance from the prior month.
+Despite a stark disparity with daily highs, Dhahran records an average nighttime temperature of 28.7°C (83.7°F) in August.

 Heat index

-Warning: These weather conditions are regarded as very dangerous, as heatstroke is imminent.
+Warning: These weather conditions are recognized as incredibly risky, with heatstroke near.

 Humidity

-The average relative humidity in August in Dhahran is 44%.
+The average relative humidity in August is 44%.

 Rainfall